Key points when claiming for a motorcycle accident

-Motorcycle accidents can be devastating, both physically and financially.
-If you or a loved one has been involved in a motorcycle, scooter or moped accident, you may be entitled to compensation for your injuries.
+Motorcycle accidents can lead to serious physical and financial consequences.
+If you or a loved one has been in a motorcycle, scooter, or moped accident, you may be entitled to compensation.

 With 17,000 motorcycle injuries on the UK's roads each year, you are not alone